 |The world of library materials is as close as your mailbox with The Smithtown Library's Homebound Mail Service designed for patrons who cannot come to the Library due to a temporary or permanent condition.
 Upon request, an application for this program will be mailed to your home.
 Once you are registered, you may request specific titles or the Librarian will choose items for you based on the interest areas you have selected.
 Items are mailed to your home in a special bag.
 You pay no postage for this free service, which is available to all qualified residents of the Smithtown Special Library District.

-For more information on eligibility and other aspects of the program, call the Reference Desk at your local branch.
+For more information on eligibility and other aspects of the program, call the Reference Desk at your local building.

 CCTV Reading Machine

 A CCTV Reading Machine is available in each of our buildings.
 Complete with a 20" monitor, the CCTV has the capability of magnifying from 5.5x to 50x and offers black-on-white, white-on-black or full-color imaging.
 The CCTV can be used to magnify any hard-to-read images from small print to maps to historic documents, etc.

 |Individuals with hearing loss will have an enhanced experience in the community meeting room at the Smithtown Building.